jeremyf/take-on-development/chapters/modes_of_development.md

 ### Reviewing a branch not yet ready for pull request review

+* **Goal:** To help give shape to the solution as it is worked on by others
+* **Method:** Ask lots of questions.
+Why this particular name?
+What do you mean here?
+Is there an abstraction you are wrestling with?

+### Story Triage

+* **Goal:** To expand user stories to more actionable developer tasks
+* **Method:** Review the existing story and think about the impact on the existing system.
+Think about strange states.
+Ask about all the UI components; What should the copy be?
+What should the UI experience be?
+Think of other related things that could be abstracted.

 ### Unearth a Problem

 * **Goal:** To identify a problem and how this problem manifests